 More commonly asked questions on racism.
-If you haven’t do so already, check out part I.
+If you haven’t done so already, check out part I.

-- Has the church really been complicit in racism?
+- Has the American church really been complicit in racism?

 - How come I cannot just focus on “sharing the gospel?”

 - As a Christian, am I obligated to speak up against racism?

 - Why can’t Black people and people of color just “pull themselves up by their bootstraps?”

 - How can I help?